EricZhongYJ/PythonGamesProj/Game2048/README.md

 ### 🎮 Features
 * ✅ Graphical UI built with tkinter

-* ✅ Full 2048 game logic with dynamic merging and score tracking
+* ✅ Full 2048 game logic with merging and score tracking

-* ✅ Undo functionality (one-step revert)
+* ✅ Undo functionality (any steps revert)

-* ✅ Persistent save/load support using JSON file
+* ✅ Persistent save/load support using txt file

+* ✅ Autosave/autoload when closing/opening the game

 * ✅ Game ends only when no moves are possible (no fixed win condition)